syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Charts.md

 N> XlsIO provides PivotCharts support only for XLSX format.

-To create a pivot table refer [Create Pivot Table](/file-formats/xlsio/working-with-pivot-tables#create-a-pivot-table).
+To create a pivot table, refer [Create Pivot Table](/file-formats/xlsio/working-with-pivot-tables#create-a-pivot-table).

 The following code snippet illustrates how to create a PivotChart.